yaricp/qt5-eeg-filters/README.md

 After that you can to see a main window of program:

-You can open a file with EEG signals or EP data.
+You can open a file with EEG signals data.
 This file you can get from NeuroExplorer4.4 by exporting data to ASCII format.

 When curves will be showed on main plot you can make a filter it by choosing bandwith in list of bandwidths.